playhubstudio/public-api/docs/v1.1/playhub integration adapter api/introduction.md

 slug: playhub-integration-adapter-intro
 ---

+# General

+Playhub integration adapter (PHIA) is a service that allows you to integrate your game with Playhub platform.
+It's located in our cluster and sends requests to your endpoints on every game action (mostly related to money change).
+You integrate your backend with our PHIA and we take care of the rest.

-# Initial setup
+# Initial setup and security

 To start integration with Playhub, you need to provide us with your endpoints information.
 It might be single endpoint for all requests or different endpoints for different requests.
 We support HTTPS protocol only.
+We use request signature with default key, you can either share your signature key with us or whitelist our IP addresses and avoid signature check.

 # Round, transaction and money processing.
 Every request through the Playhub Integration Adapter API contains transaction ID (`tx_id`) and round ID (`round_id`).